-Richard married Edith Elizabeth Wardle at St Michael’s Church, Macclesfield on 20th October 1895, stating his profession to be that of blacksmith, and their first child, Winifred May, was born two years later in Macclesfield.
+Richard married Edith Elizabeth Wardle at St Michael’s Church, Macclesfield on 20th October 1895, stating that he was a blacksmith, and their first child, Winifred May, was born two years later.
 According to the Cheshire Electoral Registers, the couple initially set up home at 3 Lee Street, Macclesfield, but by 1899 they had moved to 13 Antrobus Street, Congleton, where their second daughter Annie was born in 1900.
-By 1911 the family had moved again, to 6 Lower Park Street, Congleton, and they now had six children: Winifred Mary/May (14), Annie (10), Edith (9), Frederick (5), Horace (2) and Gertrude (5 months).
+By 1911 the family had moved again, to 6 Lower Park Street, Congleton, and they then had six children: Winifred Mary/May (14), Annie (10), Edith (9), Frederick (5), Horace (2) and Gertrude (5 months).

 Richard enlisted in Macclesfield and after a period of training, landed in France on 4th May 1915 and travelled to join his Battalion near Ypres in Belgium to participate in the Second Battle of Ypres.

 On 8th May, the Battalion was at Verlorenhoek when a heavy bombardment commenced, including the use of poison gas, resulting in over 200 men wounded and almost the same number of men missing.
 The Battalion regrouped in what had previously been the reserve trenches, about 500 yards to the rear.
 A draft of men from England, probably including Richard, arrived at Verlorenhoek on 9th May, and the whole Battalion moved to huts to the west of Ypres the following evening.
 On 11th May they moved to huts near Poperinghe, and on the evening of 12th May they marched to billets at Boenhaert, southwest of Poperinghe.
 Early on 14th May the Battalion moved to billets at Brandhoek, and on 19th May moved to billets at Herzeele.